StackExchange/stack-blog/_posts/2013-06-25-the-war-of-the-closes.markdown

 a) additional revisions are **not** welcome, and b) the matter **won't** be further considered.We led with a word that sounded final, so when we eventually told users they could edit their post, they weren't _listening_; they were dusting off the old debate uniform to _argue their case_.**"on hold" better conveys what we always meant:**

-<blockquote>If you can edit your question to better fit our model, we can get you the help you need.</blockquote>
+  > If you can edit your question to better fit our model, we can get you the help you need.

   Questions _not _re-opened within five days will revert to displaying as "closed," to serve as a clearer signpost going forward.

   2. New close reasons are nicer _and_ clearer